Tag: twin beads (Page 1 of 3)

 If you wish to print the pattern, download it in PDF format:

-If you enjoy the free designs and downloads provided by BeadDiagrams.com, consider donating!
-(Just click the “Donate” button on the right sidebar to donate using PayPal).
+If you enjoy the free designs, tutorials, and downloads provided by BeadDiagrams.com, consider donating using Paypal!

 FREE beading pattern for Christmas Tree Earrings